Financial reports are your financial controls. Explanations of the three major financial reports used for financial management are given below.

 A carefully thought out pricing strategy maximizes gross profit to cover expenses and yield a positive net income.

-The net income portion of the profit and loss statement is the bottom line.
+The net income portion of the income/P&L statement is the bottom line.
 This is the measure of a firm’s ability to operate at a profit.
 Many factors affect the outcome of the bottom line.
 Level of sales, pricing strategy, inventory control, accounts receivable control, ordering procedures, marketing of the business and product, expense control, customer service and productivity of employees are just a few of these factors.
 The net income should be enough to allow growth in the business through reinvestment of profits and to give the owner a reasonable return on investment.

 |(less) returns & allowances||5,000|

-|= Cost of goods sold||96,000||32.00%|
+|= Cost of Goods Sold||96,000||32.00%|

-|Accounting and legal||2,400||.80%|
+|Accounting and Legal||2,400||.80%|

 The cash flow statement is the most important financial tool you have.
 The cash flow statement is the detail of cash received and cash expended for each month of the year.
-By closely monitoring cash flow, the entrepreneur can manage the business’s most important asset effectively.
+By closely monitoring the cash flow, the entrepreneur can manage the business’s most important asset effectively.

-Many entrepreneurs think that the only financial statement they need to manage their business effectively is a profit and loss statement, and that a cash flow statement is excess detail.
+Many entrepreneurs think that the only financial statement they need to manage their business effectively is an income/P&L statement, that a cash flow statement is excess detail.
 They mistakenly believe that the bottom line profit is all they need to know and that if the company is showing a profit, it is going to be successful.
 In the long run profitability and cash flow have a direct relationship, but profit and cash flow do not mean the same thing in the short run.
 A business can be operating at a loss and have a strong cash flow position.
 Conversely, a business can be showing an excellent profit but not have enough cash flow to sustain its sales growth.

-The cash flow statement is composed of:
+The cashflow statement is composed of: